oppia/oppia-web-developer-docs/RunningTests.md

     bash scripts/run_js_tests.sh
 ```

 This will open a [Karma](http://karma-runner.github.io/0.10/index.html) server that runs in the background, together with a browser window (which you can ignore).
 The results of the tests will be displayed in the terminal, and are automatically updated when you save an HTML/JS file, which is very useful for iterative development.
-To exit the test runner, type Ctrl-C in the terminal that is running the server.
+Note that the script will not terminate when a test run are completed.
+Instead, to exit the test runner, type Ctrl-C in the terminal that is running the server.

 The tests each relate to specific front-end components; the test file for `foo.js` is located in the same directory and called `fooSpec.js`.